Having a well-designed invoice pays off—literally.

 Use the Yellow Minimalist Invoice Letterhead template and add you brand color to it.

 This point goes off of the last regarding the idea that switching up your paper color can give your invoice a small but stylishly unique effect.
 This piece by Mash Creative isn’t quite as gaudy or jarring as the previous bright yellow example, but the subtle off-white tone of the paper gives this design that little extra bit of style and sophistication.

 The design of the invoice itself is equally as beautiful.
 With a classy serif typeface, wide margins, the bronze foiled logo, and an easily navigable layout, this piece is elegant, sophisticated and stylish.

-On the topic of colour, let’s run over colour palettes.
-This design by Matias Gallipoli uses a small colour scheme of just 3 cool tones to create this clean, professional and sharp design.
-By using these three colours to create sharp blocks of colour and lines, plenty of whitespace, and simple typography, this design is kept sophisticated, clean, and sharp.
+On the topic of color, let’s run over color palettes.
+This design by Matias Gallipoli uses a small color scheme of just 3 cool tones to create this clean, professional and sharp design.
+By using these three colors to create sharp blocks of color and lines, plenty of whitespaces, and simple typography, this design is kept sophisticated, clean, and sharp.

 Chances are that when you design your invoice you will have to use some (or a lot of) lines at some point to help divide your information and make it all navigable and understandable.
 Some people choose to hide these lines by making them faint, subtle, or unnoticeable, but why not consider making them a focal point as Luke O’Brien has done in this example.

 This design uses a lot of obvious lines, and it uses them well.
 From the simple outside border to the grid-like header that divides information, from titles, from logos, right down to the clean, simple table.
 The result is an organized and functional invoice that also looks really good, and happens to complement his logo.
 A win/win!

 13. Get graphic